mimipynb/promptless/README.md

 ### Extension or TODO
 - [ ] Add queue to CLI
-- [ ] Add Certainity metrics to enable self-adjustment to unseen data.
+- [x] Add Observations obj - Certainity metrics to enable self-adjustment to unseen data.
 Although, for the case of assisting conversational agents, this task seems fairly straightforward.
 For more complainings, refer to my post [here](https://mimiphanblog.wordpress.com/2025/02/23/stop-button/).
 Thank chu.

 ### Demo usage
 - To set up StopButton Agent